-On the Lae La Hache proporty, Regional Resources Ltd. and GWR Resources Inc. conducted I.P. surveys over six target areas outlined during the 1993 season.
-Follow-up diamond drilling was planned to test the Miracle-Murphy alkalic porphyry target and the Nemrude bornite skarn zone where the company previously estimated reserves of 544 200 tonnes grading 1.8% Cu, 49% Fe and 0.17 g/t Au.
+On the Lac La Hache property, Regional Resources Ltd. and GWR Resources Inc. conducted I.P. surveys over six target areas outlined during the 1993 season.
+Regional conducted a further I.P. survey on claims and adjoining the Nemrude bornite skarn zone and planned to conduct a winter drilling program on the Nemrude zone where the company previously estimated reserves of 544 200 tonnes grading 1.8% Cu, 49% Fe and 0.17 g/t Au.